jumelet/multiblimp/README.md

 A more detailed explanation of evaluating your own LM on MultiBLiMP is provided by Catherine Arnett (thanks!) in this repository: https://github.com/catherinearnett/multiblimp

+## Results
 We provide a `.csv` dataframe of all model results here (759MB): [Google Drive](https://drive.google.com/file/d/1meCW4AXKLXhOwMnFEV5QmbJnQhMqA0he/view?usp=sharing).
+Note that, to save disk space, this dataframe does not contain the original sentence pairs.
+In case you need those, you can download another `.csv` dataframe here: [Google Drive]().

+The most important column in these dataframes is `delta` (log probability difference of the LM).
+Accuracy can be derived from this as well (`delta > 0`), or directly by taking the mean over the `pred` column.
+Specific tests should be easy to conduct using `pandas` `groupby` functionality.

 ## Citation